0x76agabond/mock-safe/README.md

 ## Motivation

 **I once researched Gnosis Safe.**
-*I noticed that Modules, Guards, and Fallback Handlers are very powerful concepts, but strangely there are few runnable examples outside the Safe team's own implementations.*
+*I noticed that Module and  Guard are very powerful concepts, but strangely there are few runnable examples outside the Safe team's own implementations.*

 **I suspect the reason is that simulating true Safe behaviour is hard** — I couldn't find a suitable mock to rehearse these interactions.